-This chapter is part of our social media marketing series, using our invented company Brainbeats to test some social assumptions.
+This chapter is part of our social media marketing series, using our invented company Brainbeats to test some social media assumptions.
 Learn more about Brainbeats in chapter 1 of this guide:

 Brainbeats is a psychology-based music recommendation service based on who you really are.
 Well, it will be.
 But to get started, we needed an MVP—a way to find out some info about people, then wow them with the musical results.
-A quiz would be perfect.
+A social media quiz would be perfect.

 Using our expertise in music, psychology—blog manager Eric has a real PhD in this area—and making things up, we came up with this: